 Maryland: Burley Oak Brewing Co., Pink Guava Passionfruit J.R.E.A.M

 The perfect brunch beer.
 This fruited sour ale is made with passionfruit and guava, resulting in a tasty tropical paradise in a glass.
 Consider stopping by the Burley Oak Brewery in Berlin, Maryland on your next road trip, as this beer is only available on tap.
-These are the best states in America for road trips.

 Massachusetts: Treehouse Brewing Co., Good Morning